Scrum in Software Development – a better way of building products

 The Scrum methodology was developed in the 1990s alongside the Agile methodology, as a method to allow teams to work together to get products developed.
 It offers only a small number of rules within the framework but allows complex projects to be completed in a short timeframe.

 What is involved in Scrum Development?

 The Scrum model suggests that projects progress via a series of sprints.
-In keeping with an agile methodology, sprints are timeboxed to no more than a month long, in our company it is most commonly two weeks.
+In keeping with an agile methodology, sprints are timeboxed to no more than a month-long.
+In our company, it is most common for two weeks.

 Scrum methodology advocates for a planning meeting at the start of the sprint, where team members figure out how many items they can commit to, and then create a sprint backlog – a list of the tasks to perform during the sprint.